syyunn/pinns-playground-tech-stacks/README.md

 `React-redux` f. clean-handling o. state-sharing between components.
 To understand how global-stroing of local-states could lead to clean-code, check [official-example-of-react-redux](https://codesandbox.io/s/9on71rvnyo)

+`testing-library-react` f. unittesting.
+Every stateful components shall be inlcuded as a testing unit.

 ## Styles

 ### Style-baseline